Sometimes just one prop will inspire me to do a photo shoot.

 The wood surface to the left of the dipping dish was in focus and bothering me, so I decided to put an olive branch there instead, which I like much better.
 Then I added the olive tray.

 Learn How to Edit Your Props as You Work

 I realized there was just too much going on here, even with the selected focus I chose (f5.6), so I took out the brown bowl on the left side behind the dipping dish (I was going to put salt there as I often salt my olive oil), and I also removed the dark brown bowl behind the olive tray on the back right.

 I added more leaves/branches to the back of the shot, along with the cornichon pickles, tore the bread open in the back, and then used olive leaves to garnish the food.

 Here is my set.

 I had to use strobes in the studio that day because it was extremely windy outside, so I couldn’t shoot with natural light with my roll-up door open.
 The light in this shot is from my work light – not my strobes lighting the shot, but I just wanted you to see my set.
 The white thing coming in from the right side is actually a scrim.
 We call it a Dot.
-Here is a link to show you what a set of dots look like (this is not an affiliate link).
 The scrim completely softened the distracting light that was hitting the olive oil on the top.
 I use these all the time to help modify my lights.